I Introduction

 (a) The Closeness Test

-Survivor of child sexual abuse often encounters distress when suing an institution like Church or its associated entities.
-Unlike the Church in Canada or the US which can be sued ‘as a statutory corporation,’ the church in Australia seems to be able to avoid its duty of care.
+Survivor of child sexual abuse often encounters distress when suing an institution like the Church or its associated entities.
+Unlike the Church in Canada or the US, which can be sued ‘as a statutory corporation,’ the church in Australia seems to be able to avoid its duty of care.
 [31]

-Ellis Defence as a well-known case, refers to a legal precedent, also a legal loophole, which allowed the Catholic Church to avoid being sued as a legal entity by transferring its assets to the trustees to escape the liability arising out of child abuse claims.
-[32] New South Wales Court of Appeal held that ‘an unincorporated association cannot (at common law) sue or be sued in its own name because, among other reasons, it does not exist as a juridical entity.’
+The Ellis Defence, a well-known case, refers to a legal precedent, as well as a legal loophole, which allowed the Catholic Church to avoid being sued as a legal entity by transferring its assets to the trustees to escape the liability arising from child abuse claims.
+[32] The New South Wales Court of Appeal held that ‘an unincorporated association cannot (at common law) sue or be sued in its own name because, among other reasons, it does not exist as a juridical entity.’
 [33]

 (b) Lacking Proper Defendants

-Furthermore, in Sweeney, judges said that vicarious liability should be examined in a context where the tortfeasor’s conduct is expected to benefit his employer and only on such basis it is possible to satisfy the elements like ‘representative’, ‘delegate’ or ‘agent’.
+Furthermore, in Sweeney, judges stated that vicarious liability should be examined in a context where the tortfeasor’s conduct is expected to benefit his employer, and only on such a basis it is possible to satisfy the elements like ‘representative’, ‘delegate’ or ‘agent’.
 [38] It is hard to argue that a Trustee would gain benefit from any individual abuser’s misconduct according to this principle.

 In 2018, both Houses passed the Civil Liability Amendment (Organisational Child Abuse Liability) Bill 2018, which aims at closing the loophole of ‘Ellis defence’.